-If your garden is already set up with plants, garden beds and retaining walls and now wish to add lighting to create a stunning effect to enjoy at night, contact the landscapers who are garden lighting experts from Visual Landscape Gardening.
+If your garden is already set up with garden features, plants, garden beds and retaining walls and you now wish to add lighting to create a stunning effect to enjoy at night, contact the landscapers who are garden lighting experts from Visual Landscape Gardening.
 Alby will be delighted to let you know your options and the ways your lights can be powered.

 If however you’re starting with a blank canvas and would like garden lights installed in garden beds, along paths, power cables can be added to the trenches as part of your overall landscape design.